-- F15.2.2.1R An award board is responsible for determining for all awards within a faculty's modular scheme: - a recommendations for named awards within the jurisdiction of the board - b eligibility of a student for an interim, default or other award within the jurisdiction of the board including university unnamed awards - c the effect of any extenuating circumstances on the performance of a student in relation to an award or to progression within an award - d the progression of a student to further study on an award - e the classification for honours or any other differential level of an award as provided for in the Academic Regulations taking account of a student's overall assessment profile; - f whether a student has satisfied any additional requirements as specified for awards carrying professional recognition or accreditation for employment or practice - g action, including imposition of any penalty as permitted by the Academic Regulations, where a student has committed an assessment offence - h any matters arising from consideration of assessment practice and data within the board's jurisdiction which it wishes to draw to the attention of appropriate bodies. - F15.2.2.2R An award board shall have no other terms of reference. - F15.2.2.3R An award board shall have as its membership: - a the Executive Dean, or authorised nominee, of the faculty holding academic responsibility for the modular scheme (chair) - b the modular scheme director(s) responsible for the group of awards under consideration by the board - c award leaders, or authorised nominees, for awards within the modular scheme as are under consideration by the board - d the chief external examiner to the modular scheme
+- F15.2.2.1R An award board is responsible for determining for all awards within a faculty's modular scheme: - a. recommendations for named awards within the jurisdiction of the board; - b. eligibility of a student for an interim, default or other award within the jurisdiction of the board including university unnamed awards; - c. the effect of any extenuating circumstances on the performance of a student in relation to an award or to progression within an award; - d. the progression of a student to further study on an award - e. the classification for honours or any other differential level of an award as provided for in the Academic Regulations taking account of a student's overall assessment profile; - f. whether a student has satisfied any additional requirements as specified for awards carrying professional recognition or accreditation for employment or practice; - g. action, including imposition of any penalty as permitted by the Academic Regulations, where a student has committed an assessment offence: - h. whether, in the case of students who have not passed more than 50% of the credits presented to the board, to permit them to enrol on more than 160 credits at any one time at their next enrolment; - i. any matters arising from consideration of assessment practice and data within the board's jurisdiction which it wishes to draw to the attention of appropriate bodies. - F15.2.2.2R An award board shall have no other terms of reference. - F15.2.2.3R An award board shall have as its membership: - Executive Dean, or authorised nominee, of the faculty holding academic responsibility for the modular scheme (chair); - b.
+Director of UG/PG Studies or equivalent; - c.
+Heads of Department; - d.
+Chief External Examiner to the modular scheme; - e.
+For awards carrying professional recognition or accreditation, such other external examiners as are approved to represent the relevant professional body(ies)

-- e for awards carrying professional recognition or accreditation, such other external examiners as are approved to represent the relevant professional body(ies) for awards under consideration by the board - f representation, as appropriate, from partner international and/or UWE Federation partners - F15.2.2.4R The board may have in attendance, such other persons as may be designated by the Executive Dean of faculty to assist the board in the exercise of its responsibilities. - F15.2.2.5R The quorum shall be two thirds of the members eligible to attend in categories a to e above. - F15.2.2.6R The secretary to the award board shall be the Faculty Academic Registrar or authorised nominee. - F15.2.2.7R The Academic Registrar, or nominee, may attend any award board. - F15.2.2.8R Having regard to the standard of the award and the student's overall profile of assessment an award board may exercise its discretion as permitted under the assessment regulations in recommending an award to a student
+- for awards under consideration by the board; - f.
+Representation, as appropriate, from partner international and/or UWE Federation partners. - F15.2.2.4R The board may have in attendance such other persons as may be designated by the Executive Dean of the faculty to assist the board in the exercise of its responsibilities. - F15.2.2.5R The quorum shall be two thirds of the members eligible to attend in categories a to e in F15.2.2.3R.
+For modular programmes, the quorum for the award board shall include the Chief External Examiner.
+An award board which does not include the Chief External Examiner either in person or via a video, telephone or other link is not authorised to assess students for an award or to recommend the grant of an award to a student. - F15.2.2.6R The secretary to the award board shall be the Faculty Academic Registrar or authorised nominee. - F15.2.2.7R The Academic Registrar, or nominee, may attend any award board. - F15.2.2.8R Having regard to the standard of the award and the student's overall profile of assessment an award board may exercise its discretion as permitted under the assessment regulations in recommending an award to a student.

-F15.3 Non Modular/Linear Awards : Examining Boards
+F15.3 Non Modular/Linear Award Boards